ZhangBio/KinMethyl/README.md

 - Fusion of raw and predicted IPD/PW signals with sequence
 - Support for multiple methylation types: 5mC, 6mA, 4mC

+# Usage
+We are in the process of preparing example scripts and detailed usage instructions for this repository.
+In the meantime, all core model training and prediction scripts are available in the top-level directory.

 # Acknowledgements